George Harcourt, 2nd Earl Harcourt: Career

 In 1772, Harcourt began to redesign the gardens at Nuneham Courtenay, assisted by William Mason, moving on to the park in 1777.
 From 1779 Capability Brown was brought in to advise on the park and gardens; and Paul Sandby, perhaps a contact made through Whitehead, on the interior of the house.
 As a patron Harcourt employed Thomas Pitt on a monument to his father, and set up a poetry prize on the Ancient Britons, won by George Richards.

 In 1784, he acquired the remainder of the Cogges manor estate from the heirs of Viscount Wenman, to clear the latter's debts.

 In 1790, Harcourt was appointed Master of the Horse to Queen Charlotte, a post he held until his death.

 Personal life

-Harcourt married Elizabeth, daughter of George Venables-Vernon, 1st Baron Vernon, a cousin, in 1765.
+Harcourt married his first cousin Elizabeth, daughter of George Venables-Vernon, 1st Baron Vernon and Martha Harcourt in 1765.

 Lord Harcourt died on 20 April 1809.
 He was succeeded by his brother William.
 Upon William's death on 17 June 1830, the earldom and viscountcy became extinct.